Estimated reading time: 30 minute(s)

 While calorie counting may not necessarily be wrong, it is an incomplete approach to understanding what a healthy diet really looks like and can lead to health risks if used without caution.

-Taking an approach that puts the focus on whole grains and natural ingredients is not only more beneficial for metabolic health, but it also gives you the power and freedom to make smart and informed decisions about what you eat.
+Taking an approach that focuses on whole grains and natural ingredients is more beneficial for metabolic health and gives you the power and freedom to make smart and informed decisions about what you eat.

-As growing evidence reveals, sugar cravings and intense hunger can be the result of nutrient deficiencies.
+As growing evidence reveals, sugar cravings and intense hunger can result from nutrient deficiencies.

 In a healthy diet, carbohydrates, proteins and fats should be balanced to offer all the vitamins and minerals necessary for normal cellular functions.

 Without them, mood swings, sugar cravings and fatigue can set in—often making it difficult to stick with any long-term nutrition or weight loss plan.